 Psychological distance is the degree to which something is removed from direct experience, or the perception that something is close or distant from the self (this could be temporal, spatial, social, or hypothetical, see Trope & Liberman, 2010).
 Previous research has shown that varying psychological distance impacts how people think about things (e.g., Förster et al., 2004; though see Maier et al., 2022).

 Most relevant for the current research is the suggestion that manipulations intended to increase psychological distance will lead to an increase in deliberative thinking (e.g., Bar-anan et al., 2006; Evans & Stanovich, 2013; Trope & Liberman, 2010).
-Specifically, greater psychological distance is associated with higher-level construals, which are associated with more abstract (Bar-anan et al., 2006) and analytical or deliberative thinking (Evans & Stanovich, 2013), as well as less emotional thinking (Powers & LaBar, 2019).
-Conversely, decreased psychological distance is associated with lower level construals, and associated with more emotional thinking (Powers & LaBar, 2019), less abstraction (more concrete thinking), and less deliberative (more intuitive) thinking (Evans & Stanovich, 2013).
+Specifically, greater psychological distance is said to be associated with higher-level construals, which are associated with more abstract (Bar-anan et al., 2006) and analytical or deliberative thinking (Evans & Stanovich, 2013), as well as less emotional thinking (Powers & LaBar, 2019).
+Conversely, decreased psychological distance is said to be associated with lower level construals, and associated with more emotional thinking (Powers & LaBar, 2019), less abstraction (more concrete thinking), and less deliberative (more intuitive) thinking (Evans & Stanovich, 2013).
 Together, this suggests that increasing psychological distance should facilitate deliberative thinking (and lead to higher rates of reason-giving in a dumbfounding task).